hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 For Gaussian and Student-t copulas, one can follow the procedures below:

-	1. Generate two i.i.d.'s :math:`(v_1, v_2)` using a bivariate Gaussian/Student-t distribution with desired
-	   correlation (and degrees of freedom).
+	1. Generate two a pair :math:`(v_1, v_2)` using a bivariate Gaussian/Student-t distribution with desired correlation (and degrees of freedom).

 	2. Transform those into quantiles using CDF :math:`\Phi` from standard Gaussian or Student-t distribution (with